-The volcano had a massive eruption on June 10th, 1886 killing hundreds of people.
-It also changed the face of tourism for the area, as the Pink and White terraces were buried
+Mount Tarawera erupted on June 10th, 1886, destroying the surrounding land and killing many people.
+It also changed the face of tourism for the area, as the Pink and White terraces were buried.

 Today, there are a number of ways you can experience Mount Tarawera and learn about it’s explosive history.
-From flying above and landing on the summit, to boat cruises on lakes Rotomahana and Tarawera to running down volcanic scree slopes to the crater to eco-walks in the surrounding area, a trip to Mount Tarawera has to be on your Must Do list for Rotorua.
+The top activities include flying above and landing on the summit, boat cruises on lakes Rotomahana & Tarawera, running down volcanic scree slopes to the crater, and eco-walks in the surrounding area.
+As you can see, a trip to Mount Tarawera has to be on your Must-Do list for Rotorua.